leafo/pgmoon/README.md

 * `"pool"`: (OpenResty only) name of pool to use when using OpenResty cosocket (default: `"#{host}:#{port}:#{database}"`)
 * `"pool_size"`: (OpenResty only) Passed directly to OpenResty cosocket connect function, [see docs](https://github.com/openresty/lua-nginx-module#tcpsockconnect)
 * `"backlog"`: (OpenResty only) Passed directly to OpenResty cosocket connect function, [see docs](https://github.com/openresty/lua-nginx-module#tcpsockconnect)
+* `"cqueues_openssl_context"`: Manually created `opensssl.ssl.context` to use when created cqueues SSL connections
+* `"luasec_opts"`: Manually created options object to use when using LuaSec SSL connections

 Methods on the `Postgres` object returned by `new`: